 Membership in ALCM

 To become a member, you may apply online or print and mail an application form.
 Each new member receives a membership packet containing the most recent issues of each ALCM publication (see below for descriptions).
 To give a one-year gift membership, please print and mail the gift application form.
 Recipients of gift memberships will be sent a new member packet, including an ALCM recording, and a card acknowledging you as the giver of the gift.
+If you wish the gift to be anonymous, please check the appropriate box when you complete the form.

 The ALCM Membership Directory, published annually in early winter, is mailed to all members.
 It features names, addresses, phone numbers, and e-mail addresses for every current member of ALCM, including home and work information.
 The directory also includes listings of national officers, committee chairs, regional officers, publications editors, and denominational representatives.